Invitation to work with me

 Which meant the ego was still running the show.
 Just in slightly more spiritual clothing.
 And very adept at explaining my patterns and the reasons why.

 The control never actually loosened.
-Because any time something felt out of my hands — the mind took over.
+Because any time something felt out of my hands, my body tensed up and my mind took over.
 Ruminating.
 What-iffing.
 Forcing the how.
 Negotiating with myself.

 It was exhausting.

-And the cruelest part?
-The things I wanted most — to be truly seen, to receive, to feel real intimacy and connection — those terrified me more than anything I was trying to escape.
+And the most frustrating part was that the things I wanted most — to be truly seen, to receive, to feel real intimacy and connection — those terrified me more than anything I was trying to escape.
+So whenever I would get close to receiving it, I'd freak out.

 I was hiding.
-Even from the life I was trying to build.
+Especially from the life I was trying to build.

 I'm telling you this because I know that's why you're here.